10 Things To Know About Frida Kahlo

-6. With Diego Rivera, she embodies one of the mythical couples in the history of art…
+6. With Diego Rivera, Frida embodies one of the mythical couples in the history of art

-The year 1928 was also marked by her decisive meeting with the muralist Diego Rivera.
-He is 20 years older and also a member of the Communist Party.
-Putting his art at the service of the people by creating large frescoes commissioned by the government, he was already fully recognized.
-Their common passions for painting and politics and their respective admiration make them a fusional couple of artists.
+The year 1928 was also marked by Frida’s decisive meeting with the muralist Diego Rivera.
+He was 20 years older and also a member of the Communist Party.
+Putting his art at the service of the people by creating large frescoes commissioned by the government, he was already very well-known.
+Frida and Diego’s common passions for painting and politics and their admiration for each other make them an ideal artist-couple.

 Marrying in 1929, their relationship was both passionate and destructive.
-She confided: “I had two serious accidents in my life.
+Frida confided: “I had two serious accidents in my life.
 One was caused by a bus, the other was Diego.
-Diego was by far the worst.
+Diego was by far the worst.”
 Indeed, Diego cheated on her several times… and she did the same in return.
-In 1935, she saw her husband’s extramarital relationship with her sister as a real betrayal.
-Leaving the marital home for several months, their love remains unfailing.
-Frida also undermines her marriage by having an affair with the communist revolutionary Leon Trotsky.
-Indeed, in 1937, having been granted political asylum in Mexico, the Russian politician had been accommodated in their home.
+In 1935, Frida Kahlo saw her husband’s extramarital relationship with her sister as a real betrayal.
+Leaving their shared home for several months, their love remained unfailing.
+Frida also betrayed her marriage by having an affair with the communist revolutionary Leon Trotsky.
+In 1937, having been granted political asylum in Mexico, the Russian politician even stayed in their home.
 Divorced in 1938, they finally remarried in 1940, linked until their death.

 The house in which they lived during their first marriage is symptomatic of their relationship.
 Consisting of two separate buildings, blue for Frida, white and pink for Diego, they are connected by a bridge.
-It is a metaphor for their couple: independent but inescapably united.
+It is a metaphor for their relationship: separate but inescapably united.

 Traveling to Mexico City in 1938, the surrealist André Breton discovered the works of Frida Kahlo.
 Fascinated, he invited her to Paris in 1939 to take part in a major exhibition in Mexico.

-However, both the city and the exhibition displeased her.
+However, both the city and the exhibition displeased Frida Kahlo.
 The event was, according to her, a “smokehouse”.
 It was far too caricatured and picturesque of her nation.
-In addition, not all of her paintings were retained and her painting was misinterpreted.
-She feels that: “It’s not fair.
+In addition, not all of her paintings were retained and her paintings were misinterpreted.
+Frida stated: “It’s not fair.
 I never painted dreams.
-What I portrayed was my reality.
+What I portrayed was my reality.”
 Indeed, for her, her paintings are, above all, autobiographical.
 Misunderstood, she rejects this group of scornful and pretentious intellectuals.
-On the subject of the Surrealists, she writes in a letter to Nickolas Murray: “I’d rather sit on the floor of the Toluca market selling tortillas than have anything to do with those lousy Parisian artists”.
+On the subject of the Surrealists, she writes in a letter to Nickolas Murray: “I’d rather sit on the floor of the Toluca market selling tortillas than have anything to do with those lousy Parisian artists.”

-Yet this visit to France heralds for her the beginning of international recognition.
+Yet this visit to France heralds the beginning of Frida’s international recognition.
 Admired in the Parisian art world, Picasso gave her ivory earrings in the shape of hands, fashion designer Schiaparelli made her the Madame Rivera dress and the Louvre bought her a self-portrait.

 In all, nearly 70 self-portraits reflect her story.
 She portrays herself in retrospect, born then as a child, as in My Nurse and I (1937), and sometimes with her parents.
-She also portrays her couple and discusses their miscarriages, as in the painting Henry Ford Hospital (1932).
+She also portrays her relationship with her partner and discusses their miscarriages, as in the painting Henry Ford Hospital (1932).

 But it is more her “Mexicanness” that she claims in the representations of herself.
 It reveals her deep affection for her nation’s cultural heritage.
 In fact, she often wears the China Poblano, a traditional dress, very colorful and embellished with floral embroidery.
-Also, she frequently wears braids or buns decorated with flowers.
+Frida also frequently wears braids or buns decorated with flowers.
 More generally, in many of her paintings, Mexican culture is symbolized, especially by its fauna and flora.
-Parrots and cacti are integrated into her compositions, as well as other elements of local folklore (flags, exquisite corpses…).
+Parrots and cacti are integrated into her compositions, as well as other elements of local folklore (flags, exquisite corpses and more).

-According to her wishes, she’s being cremated.
+According to her wishes, Frida Kahlo was cremated.
 She didn’t want to be buried lying down, having suffered too much from that position.